The units, honestly reviewed

 Where it doesn't

-- Several retailers showed it on backorder when we checked — confirm stock before scheduling an install
+- Some retailers showed it on backorder in early July — confirm stock before scheduling an install

-Skip it if: you can't wait out a backorder — the Frigidaire FHSC102WB1 is the in-stock alternative.
+Skip it if: you can't wait out a backorder — the Perfect Aire below is in stock, or the portable-AC-plus-slide-kit path works this week.

 Soleus Air WS4-08EW-301 (saddle)

 A different idea entirely: the saddle unit drapes over the windowsill like a saddlebag, leaving most of the window usable and putting the weight on the wall rather than the glass.
-Clever, quiet in concept, and chronically backordered.
+Clever, quiet in concept — and back in stock at Sylvane as of July 12 after a spotty season.

 - Type